 - Don’t hesitate to talk to a counselor or pastor if you have trouble letting go of anger, or seek out a good friend that won’t mind hearing you rant and rave.
 Expressing anger in a safe environment can help release the bad feelings.

 - Practice relaxation techniques.
-This may mean a hot bath, hitting the gym or a walk around the block.
+This may mean a hot bath, hitting the gym, or a walk around the block.
 Mindfulness meditation is a useful tool and it isn’t difficult to learn.
-Don’t forget to breath.
+Don’t forget to breathe.

 Learning to Forgive Addicted Loved Ones